-Yes, after age 55, which is the earliest retirement age for a NZ QROPS you can access 100% of the transferred fund, subject to HMRC Rules, the New Zealand ROPS scheme may impose an early withdrawal penalty.
+Yes, after age 55.
+This is the earliest retirement age for a NZ QROPS you can access 100% of the transferred fund.
+Subject to HMRC Rules the New Zealand ROPS scheme may impose an early withdrawal penalty.

 How long will it take to transfer my pension?

-UK pension providers vary widely in the speed of their response to transfer enquiries, and even in the methods they are willing to use to transfer funds – but most transfers take around three months.
+UK pension providers vary widely in the speed of their response to transfer enquiries, and even in the methods they are willing to use to transfer funds.
+Most transfers take around three months.
 Our fastest ever was two weeks, and our slowest was over a year.
 We do our best to expedite the process, couriering documents to the UK, and calling to confirm receipt of documents and for frequent progress reports.

 How can I protect myself from exchange rate fluctuations while my pension transfer is being processed?

 You can hold the transferred funds from your UK pension schemes in pounds sterling with our New Zealand pension scheme while you decide what your exchange rate strategy will be.
 Please note that under NZ tax laws currency gains made are taxed within the pension fund whilst losses can be offset.